Scared of overspending on this Black Friday? Use these top 7 Frugal shopping hacks to save money and shop smartly.

 It doesn’t sound right, but it can help you in a pinch.
 I have done this multiple times.
 Every year, if we have a wish-list that’s going to cost us an arm and leg, we start de-cluttering home in early summer and sell a bunch of stuff to make money that we don’t mind spending on black Friday.

 Now this year, I am late in writing this article but you still have about a week to sell some stuff you don’t use and make money.
 I just listed a dining table and slow cookers 3 days ago and sold them to make a couple of hundred dollars.
-I sold them on local shopping app but Mercari and Poshmark have also helped me sell some household and clothing items in the past.
+I sold them on the local shopping app but Mercari and Poshmark have also helped me sell some household and clothing items in the past.

 Black Friday is no longer just a day where you go out in the cold after a full meal of Thanksgiving and spend a bunch of money.
-It is officially a week long shopping event.
-Actually, it’s 8 days starting from Monday November 22 to Cyber Monday, November 29.
+It is officially a week-long shopping event.
+Actually, it’s 8 days starting from Monday, November 22 to Cyber Monday, November 29.
 So do not be in a hurry to part with your hard-earned money.
 Finally, enjoy and let this Black-Friday week be guilt-free.
 Relax and have fun.
 Don’t feel bad saying NO to the deals or asking people to help in your Thanksgiving meals.
 After all, this is a time for a celebration!